BlockOSINT/-threat-research-and-intelligence-/Investigations/suspicious-activity-on-github/North-Korea-sponsored-APT/lazarus-group.md

  ![image](https://github.com/user-attachments/assets/39904cb4-7d17-4ba0-9fa0-1f85ab4c0fc1)

- # #3 type of accounts: Minion Avatars:
+ # #3 Type of accounts: Minion Avatars:

  Multiple instances of these profiles have been identified.
 Some of these GitHub accounts are linked to LinkedIn profiles (verified connections) but exhibit no typical social activity on that platform.
 This lack of interaction raises suspicion, especially given their claimed experience levels.
 Generally, accounts with such credentials would have higher activity levels.
 Monitoring these types of accounts through associations can indicate suspicious behavior, as many of these profiles lack repositories or noteworthy content that would typically warrant someone choosing to "follow" them on GitHub.